Tight Stability Bounds for Robust Distributed Learning: Byzantine Failures Hurt Generalization More than Data Poisoning: Deferred Proofs from Section Deferred Proofs from Section 3.2

 \begin{remark} Our bounds does not depend on the robustness coefficient $\kappa$ of the $\mathrm{SMEA}$ robust aggregation, but solely on its structural characteristic—namely, the sub-sampling of worker vectors.
 Additionally, our proof does not exploit the randomness in the selection of workers at each step, as this would require assumptions regarding the local distributions of the misbehaving workers to evaluate the probability of selecting the differing data samples' gradients.
 Interestingly, in practice, one could observe improved stability compared to the setting without misbehaving workers, possibly due to an extended ``burn-in period''.
 That is, if the differing samples are not selected by the aggregation rule when first drawn.
 This phenomenon could be further explored through numerical experiments. \end{remark}

 \begin{remark} We can actually achieve the same theoretical bound as the non-misbehaving workers framework without the robust aggregation rule.
-Specifically, by reverting to the classical non-robust mean aggregation, we are able to handle terms as described in~\cite{hardt2016train}, since data heterogeneity does not manifest in the worst-case uniform algorithmic stability analysis.
+Specifically, by reverting to the classical non-robust mean aggregation, we are able to handle terms with the same proof techniques from~\citet{hardt2016train}, since data heterogeneity does not manifest in the worst-case uniform algorithmic stability analysis.
 However, it is important to note that while this approach simplifies the analysis, the population risk may still remain unbounded due to the inherently unbounded optimization error that can arise from mean aggregation when facing an arbitrarily poisoned dataset. \end{remark}